jhu-ep-coursera/fullstack-course5/assignments/assignment1/Assignment-1.md

 If the number of items in the textbox is less than or equal to 3 (e.g., 1, 2, or 3), a message should show up under to the textbox saying "Enjoy!".
 If the number of items is greater than 3 (4, 5, and above), the message "Too much!" should show up under the textbox. (*Hint:* To implement this behavior you can utilize the `split` method.
 [See documentation for that method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split))

 If the textbox is empty and the user clicks the "Check If Too Much" button, the message "Please enter data first" should show up.
 'Empty' here means either `""` (empty string) or a string with just spaces in it.
-(Hint: you will need to use `String.prototype.trim()` method to get rid of possible spaces in the textbox.
-[See documentation for that method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim).)
+(Hint: AngularJS `ng-model` already performs the trimming for you, so there shouldn't be anything you need to do.)

 Only 1 message should be shown at any given time.
 In other words, if you have both messages "Enjoy!" and "Too much!" showing up at the same time, it's an error.